MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-shipping-labels.md

 3. You should have created a product and submission in order to create a shipping label.
 Refer [manage product submissions](manage-product-submissions.md) for details on how to create a product and submission.

-4. Create a new shipping label **link tbd** for this submission by executing the following method in the Microsoft Hardware API.
+4. Create a new shipping label **<font color="red">link TBD</font>** for this submission by executing the following method in the Microsoft Hardware API.
 Use the ProductID and SubmissionID created in the step above.

     ```
     https://manage.devcenter.microsoft.com/api/v1.0/my/hardware/products/{productid}/submissions/{submissionid}/shippingLabels